MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/service-fabric.md

 - **Stateless service**.
 A stateless service does not maintain state within the service.
 If state persistence is required, then state is written to and retrieved from an external store, such as Azure Cosmos DB.
 - **Stateful service**.
 The [service state](/azure/service-fabric/service-fabric-concepts-state) is kept within the service itself.
 Most stateful services implement this through Service Fabric’s [Reliable Collections](/azure/service-fabric/service-fabric-reliable-services-reliable-collections).

+**Service Fabric Explorer**.
+[Service Fabric Explorer][sfx] is an open-source tool for inspecting and managing Service Fabric clusters.

 **Azure Pipelines**.
-Pipelines is part of [Azure DevOps Services](/azure/devops/index?view=azure-devops) and runs automated builds, tests, and deployments.
+[Pipelines](/azure/devops/pipelines/?view=azure-devops) is part of [Azure DevOps Services](/azure/devops/index?view=azure-devops) and runs automated builds, tests, and deployments.
 You can also use third-party CI/CD solutions such as Jenkins.

 **Azure Monitor**.
 Azure Monitor collects and stores metrics and logs, including platform metrics for the Azure services in the solution and application telemetry.
 Use this data to monitor the application, set up alerts and dashboards, and perform root cause analysis of failures.
 Azure Monitor integrates with Service Fabric to collect metrics from controllers, nodes, and containers, as well as container logs and master node logs.